Domain takedowns guide

 Section titled “Takedown status flow”Takedowns progress through five distinct stages:

-- Submitted: Your request has been received and is queued for review
+- Submitted: The request is received and queued for review

-- In Review: Our team is evaluating the request and evidence
+- In Review: The team is evaluating the request and evidence

-- Gathering Evidence: We’re compiling DNS records, registration metadata, and other supporting documentation
+- Gathering Evidence: Staff compile DNS records, registration metadata, and other supporting documentation

 - In Progress: Takedown notices have been sent to hosting providers and registrars